 Detection by PCR.
-Primers that gave the best results are showed in table 2.
+Primers that gave the best results are showed in Table 2.
 The last primers were specific to all the phytoplasmas of the 16Sr III group (X-disease) (Figure 3).
 The expected sizes in base pairs were obtained for each primer in the lulo samples and the vinca and coffee controls.
-The primers of the X-disease group amplified only for the phytoplasmas obtained from lulo and the coffee control.
-The vinca controls did not amplify for this region, suggesting an approximation to the group to which the lulo phytoplasma would belong.
+Primers of the X-disease group amplified only phytoplasmas obtained from lulo and coffee controls.
+The vinca controls did not amplify this region, suggesting an approximation to the group to which the lulo phytoplasma would belong.